A look at endemic equilibria of compartmental epidemiological models and model control via vaccination and mitigation: Discussion and Open Questions

+This paper touched upon two important aspects related to the evolution of a pandemic.
+First, the design and implementation of efficient strategies to control diseases spread in a population, which, as we saw during the COVID-19 pandemic, is of paramount importance.
+Second, understanding evolutionary scenarios toward a ``new normal", which is key for decision and policy makers to take proper actions at the correct time and avoid a prolonged stay in the pandemic phase.

-There remain a large number of open questions suggested by this work as well as directions for generalization.
+We discuss the above two aspects in more detail below, but we should also mention that this work introduced a large number of open questions as well as directions for generalization.
 The most obvious question is whether the endemic threshold property in Theorem \ref{thm: main thm} holds for the SVE(R)IRS model of Section \ref{sec: new SVE(R)IRS}.
-It may be that one, both, or neither of the analogues of Lemmas \ref{lemma: new endemic relevance} and \ref{lemma: new endemic stability} hold for SVE(R)IRS.
-In fact, in the SVE(R)IRS model both the existence and the uniqueness of the endemic equilibrium remains to be established in the $\mathfrak R_0>1$ case.
-All the examples we have explored suggest that the answers to these questions are affirmative, but with so many free parameters an exhaustive search for counterexamples is challenging.

-A different set of open questions concerns generalization of both our models and our results.
+All the examples we have explored suggest that the answer to this questions is affirmative, but with so many free parameters an exhaustive search for counterexamples is challenging.
+A different set of open questions concerns generalizations of both our models and our results.
 In particular, a natural addition to either model would be the vital dynamics of birth and death rates, as is common in the SEIRS literature.
-We suspect that this would not qualitatively affect our results (especially in the fixed population case), but made no attempts at studying these problems.
-Other generalizations could include nonlinear transmission or seasonal forcing, as well as the appearance of new variants which would translate in a time varying coefficients such as $\beta$.
+Other generalizations could include nonlinear transmission or seasonal forcing, as well as the appearance of new variants which would lead to having coefficients such as $\beta$ depend on time.
 An alternative research direction would be the study of global rather than local stability of equilibria.
 Global stability for classical compartmental models has an extensive literature; see the comprehensive review article \cite{Hethcote}.
 In particular, global stability was treated in \cite{Li2} and \cite{Liu} for SEIR, and in \cite{Cheng} and \cite{Li1} for SEIRS.
-The methods of these and related papers might also prove effective in our models.
+The methods of these and related papers might also prove effective for our models.